 It is important to observe that the actual IM frequency is determined by the two transmit frequencies and the spacing between them.
 A 25 MHz frequency spacing between the transmitters also results in a 25 MHz spacing between the IM signals.

-Typically, the 3rd and 5th order PIM signals are the most likely to fall within the receive band with enough PIM energy to cause disturbances, while 7th and 9th order PIM signals are usually very low in power.
+Typically, the 3rd and 5th order PIM signals are the most likely to fall within the receive band with enough PIM energy to cause disturbances, while 7th and 9th order PIM signals are usually very low in power. [/one_half][one_half_last animation=”Fade In From Right” delay=””]CCI’s PimPro Passive Intermod Analyzer allows you to select which order PIM you want to measure and highlights the ones that fall in the receive band for simplicity.

 It should be noted that PIM signals exist as a result of the combined transmission of multiple carrier frequencies within a transmission line path.
 The objective is to ensure that these levels, by design and in practice, should occur at an amplitude which is below the Base Stations receiver sensitivity.